 “How could she know such a thing unless you have told her?”

-“I have not,” Abigail was stern in her denial.
-‘I know the danger of telling anyone.
-But I fear that this—this will be my undoing.’
+“I have not.”
+Abigail was stern in her denial.
+“I know the danger of telling anyone.
+But I fear that this—this will be my undoing.”

 “You must convince them otherwise,” Tituba said.
-“You must not be labelled a witch.”
+“You must not be labeled a witch.”

 “But how?”